Tuesday, May 05, 2009

 .

-For the record, there were also "blind pigs" in Huntington Beach in those days.
+For the record, there were also "blind pigs" in Huntington Beach once upon a time.
 But that's a tale for another time.

 No comments: